CC5327/lab1-p1-solution/README.md

 * `public_key.pem`: Public Key that encrypted the message.

 Given the private key is lost, I guarantee that you will never be able to decipher the ciphered text!

+### Solution

+We use `Decimal` library to operate with big numbers without the need of installing C libraries.

+The error on the implementation is on the function `next_prime`.
+That function makes the two primes so close that it is easy to find them if we start the search in `sqrt(n)`.
+Then, we can use the functions in `utils` library to create the secret key and decrypt the message.